-Contact person’s name, position and contact details: Carl Williams, Chief Information Officer,
+Contact person’s name, position and contact details: Addison Grimes, Chief Information Officer,

 Activities relevant to the data transferred under these Clauses: The Processing of Personal Data in connection with Stova’s provision of Stova Services to Client pursuant to the Agreement

 PART B – DESCRIPTION OF PROCESSING AND TRANSFER